Table of contents

 Share a Resource: The students can share resources like videos, etc to validate their answers.

-Multiple choice and Polls: The multiple-choice question format allows you to poll the class.
+Multiple choice and Polls: The multiple-choice question format allows you to live poll the class.
 This is helpful if, for example, you want to know which tools your students are using for a particular project or the topic they’re interested in working on next.

 Ask Students to Ask a Question: Create a question asking students to ask a question.
 For example, teachers can ask a question such as – What questions do you have about this topic?
 This creates a culture of discussion and promotes peer learning.